MarshallGarey/slurm-multicluster-dev/README.md

 # README
 This is my multi-cluster/federation environment for Slurm.
-Please report any bugs to me.

-Unfortunately, I've hardcoded my path into the scripts and slurm.conf files.
-I've also hard-coded in the cluster names and the database name.
-I welcome edits to make this more generic.
+## Slurm Configuration:
+Open init\_conf\_files.sh with your favorite text editor.
+Set the variables user, version, and db\_name, following the guidelines in the script.
+Then close this file and run it.
+This will ensure the various scripts and configurations files have the correct username, file paths, and database name.

 ## How to build:
+Assuming your Slurm version is "master":

+    cd ~/
+    mkdir slurm
-    cd /home/marshall/slurm
+    cd slurm
     mkdir master
     cd master
     git clone git@github.com:MarshallGarey/slurm-multicluster-dev.git install